Silver25/hobbit-flask/README.md

 Adding flashed messages to work with Flask
 Installed Heroku to activate command-line interface [ the Heroku toolbelt ]
 Login to Heroku over the CLI with username and API key instead of pwd - because of MFA on account
-Push Flask code content to Heroku [ https://hobbit-flasky-c4e7436c2108.herokuapp.com/ ]
+Starting "HEROKU Git" Deployment method with CLI push content to Heroku Push Flask code content to Heroku [ https://hobbit-flasky-c4e7436c2108.herokuapp.com/ ]
 Creating the Procfile, a Heroku-specific type of file that tells Heroku how to run the project,
 .. typing in Terminal: "echo web: python run.py > Procfile"
 Creating variables for App on Heroku, change my secret key
+Starting GitHub Deployment method connecting to repository and enabling Auto Deploys
+Removing Heroku remote, so that only GitHub is connected to the project